chopsuwe/Vertux-Combat-Hacking/README.md

 It is a very well built product with one major problem - the joystick is mapped to the WSAD keys, the same keys that are replicated on the keyboard section.
 There is no way to change any of the key assignments, which makes the product largely pointless.

-There is very little information about this product on the internet, and, as I was given one to try, out I figured I would try to hack it.
+There is very little information about this product on the internet so, as I was given one, I figured I would try to hack it.
 Spoiler alert: there is no happy ending, reprogramming it will require someone with better hacking skills than me.

 ## Who made it?